TonyM1958/FoxESS-Cloud/README.md

 + $1 = the path to the folder containing foxess.py and private.py with the user credentials required.
 Default is the current directory
 + $2 = True to upload partial data for today.
 The default is False and uploads complete data from yesterday
-+ $3 = Device serial number, if you have more than 1 device in your Fox ESS account.
-Leave blank if you only have 1 inverter

 For example, the first command line uploads data for yesterday.
 The second line uploads data for today: